SpiderUnicorn/spiderunicorn.github.io/_posts/2016-12-15-putting-a-bandaid-net-core-dependency-issues.md

 This all seems straight forward enough, but we also faced issues with old dependencies being cached by NuGet, so the NuGet cached had to be cleared.

-### Solving manifest mismatch errors
+### Fixing manifest mismatch errors

-Remove all cached and generated files.
-Remove project.lock & project.fragment files, as well as bin & obj folders.
+Remove project.lock & project.fragment files,
+as well as bin & obj folders.
 Run *nuget.exe locals all -clear* from cmd.

 ## Summary